anaaya2302/me-vs-CS231n/Notes/Optimization.md

 <- This is also known as SVM (Support Vector Machine) loss because this is the particular loss function an SVM tries to minimize.
 A Linear SVM is basically a linear classifier, though the same cannot be said for a non-linear SVM. ->

 <- You should stare at it for a while.
 You should also test a few random examples to really get a feel for it. ->

+## Negative Log Likelihood Loss
+**Softmax function**: A function which converts raw logits to probabilites.
+It does this by first exponentiating and then normalising.
+A softmax function for one particular logit is as follows:

+$$
+p(y = i \mid x) = \frac{e^{z_i}}{\sum_{j=1}^{K} e^{z_j}}
+$$

+The numerator represents the current logit, and the denominator is the total sum.
+Therefore, this returns probabilites.
+We exponentiate to make the difference between logits more pronounced. <- why e then? why not just something like 2?
+That's because it'll be useful when later, we calculate the derivatives. (the derivative of eˣ is eˣ) ->